The Excel LCM function returns the least common multiple of two or more supplied integers.

-If any of the supplied numbers are not integers, these values are truncated to integers.
+If any of the supplied numbers are decimals, these values are truncated to integers.

 Column A of the spreadsheet below, shows four examples of the Excel Lcm Function.

 Further details and examples of the Excel Lcm function are provided on the Microsoft Office website.

 If you get an error from your Excel Lcm function this is likely to be one of the following: